How to Choose a Hospice

 1. When should a decision about entering hospice be made—and who should make it?

 At any time during a life-limiting illness, it is appropriate to discuss all of your health care options, including hospice.
 By law the decision belongs to the patient; a user-friendly legal document called The Five Wishes ensures that the patient’s desires are followed.

 Understandably, most people are uncomfortable with the idea of stopping an all-out effort to “beat” their disease.
 Hospice of Marion County team members are highly sensitive to these concerns and are always available to discuss health care options.
-Anyone with a prognosis of 1 year to 6 months is appropriate for Hospice care.
+Anyone with a prognosis of 6 months is appropriate for Hospice care.
 The earlier a patient is admitted, the better Hospice is able to provide its full scope of services and help the entire family maintain good quality of life.
 Our pre-hospice program, Transitions, is an appropriate alternative for those with a longer life expectancy (1 year), who may not feel ready for Hospice and are still seeking aggressive treatment such as radiation therapy or chemotherapy.

 2. Should I wait for our physician to raise the possibility of hospice or should I ask about it first?

 The patient and family should feel free to discuss hospice care at any time with their physician or other healthcare professional.
 However, a physician is not the only one who can make a referral.
 Anyone may call hospice—the patient, a family member, clergy or even a friend.
 Once a call with basic information is made, the admissions team provides all the follow-up required to determine whether the patient is eligible for hospice, and in most cases, begin comfort care within 24 hours.
 You can call the admissions office at 352-873-7415 to discuss your options.
 Our admissions nurses will contact your physician if you wish and make all necessary arrangements for your care.

 3. Can a hospice patient who shows signs of recovery leave the program and return to active treatment?